15 Kitchen Science Projects Roundup!

 For kids interested in chemistry or in cooking and food science, kitchen science projects are a great way to experiment with science and make something that can be eaten, too!

-The following Science Buddies projects and activities can be done in the kitchen and give students the opportunity to experiment to find the best approach to making a specific food item:
+These 15 science projects and activities can be done in the kitchen and give students the opportunity to experiment to find the best approach to making a specific food item:

 - Hot Ice Cream: use methyl cellulose to make hot ice cream, a dessert that is solid when hot and melts as it cools.